roderickspells/Election_Analysis/README.md

 #Summary
 The analysis of the elections shows that:
-- There were "x" VOtes cast in the election.
+- There were "369,711" VOtes cast in the election.
 - The candidates were:
     - Charles Casper Stockham
     - Diana DeGette